codazoda/nolific/README.md

 The front-end uses htmx (but there's also a little bit of old JS code in there too).
 Just like the back-end, I added a bit of code before I settled on htmx.
 This is also my first time using htmx.

 ## X as in Experiments

+This tool was originally called X1 and I've now renamed it to Nolific.

 Naming software experiments is a barrier to entry for me.
 Typically, I need to come up with a name before I can even create a project.
 Using numbers removes that burden and lets me start with a readme or a bit of code.
 This is the first of those numbered experiments.